Not 'Out Of The Woods Yet': Trump's Health Remains At Risk, Doctors Say

 "It's possible that [the interventions] could make him better sooner," she says. "[But] we don't know really what happens to people that have mild disease and then get treatment with antibody medications, antivirals or steroids.
 I think we're sort of a little bit in a data-free zone, where we're not sure."

 And, Kraft adds, the president's medical team "is going to be very vigilant about his symptoms" in the coming days.
 "So he'll be getting his vitals checked at least every day or every couple times a day in order to make sure nothing is happening."
-He will also need to complete his course of medications — the remdesivir and dexamethasone, she adds.
+He will also need to complete his course of medications — the remdesivir and dexamethasone — she adds.

 Masud notes that recovering COVID-19 patients who were hospitalized need to be closely monitored in case they get worse, especially older adults.